Vinny0712/AiSL/README.md

 ### Backend Setup Instructions

 1. In the `backend/` directory, create a python virtual environment and activate it.
+Use python >=3.9

 ```bash
 python -m venv .venv
 . .venv\Scripts\activate # The .venv activation command might differ depending on your operating system
 ```

 2. Install the required packages.
+Also install ffmpeg and add to PATH following this guide : https://www.wikihow.com/Install-FFmpeg-on-Windows

 ```bash
 pip install -r requirements.txt